basakrdnz/portfolio_react/README.md

 This portfolio features key sections including **Hero, Skills, Projects**, and **Contact** to provide a structured and visually appealing presentation of my work.
 It's designed with simplicity and functionality in mind, ensuring a seamless user experience across all devices.

+# Live Demo
+Check out the live version of the portfolio [here](https://portfolio-react-git-main-basaks-projects.vercel.app/).

 # Features
 - **Responsive Design**: The portfolio is optimized for both desktop and mobile devices, ensuring an accessible experience for all users.
 - **Dynamic Components**: Each section is a separate React component, making the application modular and easy to maintain.